kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

-This hands-on lab helps users to get familiar with declarative application deployment and explores configuration aspects of containerized applications.
+This hands-on lab helps users to get familiar with declarative application deployment and explores various configuration aspects of containerized applications.

-We will be using YAML manifests for application deployments.
-While JSON is also supported, YAML is more wide-spread and tends to be more user-friendly.
+We will be using *YAML* manifests for application deployments.
+While *JSON* is also supported, *YAML* is more wide-spread and tends to be more user-friendly.
 Please take a look at the Kubernetes [configuration tips](https://kubernetes.io/docs/concepts/configuration/overview/) for more information.

-We will start with simple bare-bones application manifest and keep adding various features and concepts such as labels, environment variables, secrets, health probes, and resource limits.
+We will start with simple bare-bones application manifest and keep adding features and concepts such as labels, environment variables, secrets, health probes, and resource limits.

 If you encounter any issues copying the contents into the terminal, you may optionally clone the repo and you will find all the code snippets under `deploy/labs`